gagneurlab/drop/docs/source/pipeline.rst

 ``rnaVariantCalling``      RNA Variant Calling pipeline
 ========================  =======================================================================

-An example for calling the aberrant expression pipeline with 10 cores would be
+For example, to run the aberrant expression pipeline with 10 cores, execute the following

 .. code-block:: bash